 - ot:Instant: It represents a time point. - ot:Interval: It represents a period of time with a beginning and an end.
-An ot:ProperInterval is an ot:Interval where the start time is less than the end time.
+A ot:ProperInterval is an ot:Interval where the start time is less than the end time.

-An ot:Interval's starting point, ending point and duration are denoted by the following properties:
+An ot:TemporalEntity has a starting Instant, ending Instant and duration as specified by the following properties: